-Taner Osman is Research Manager at the UC Riverside School of Business Center for Economic Forecasting and Development.
+Taner Osman is Manager of Regional and Sub-Regional Analysis at the UC Riverside School of Business Center for Economic Forecasting and Development.
 Dr. Osman plays a leading role in many of the Center’s principal research projects, which currently include developing labor market analyses and industry profiles for a variety of regional economies.
 He is also a postdoctoral researcher at the Lewis Center for Regional Policy Studies and an instructor in the Department of Urban Planning at the University of California, Los Angeles.

 His research focuses on how local economic development and land use policies affect the performance of industries and regional economies.
 He also specializes in the impact of high-technology industries on local economies.
 In addition to his role at the Center, he is also Research Manager at Beacon Economics LLC.

 Dr. Osman co-authored the book “The Rise and Fall of Urban Economies,” a comparative study of the Bay Area and Los Angeles economies published by Stanford University Press.
 He also publishes scholarly work in the areas of economic development, regional economics and land use planning.